kinopee0219/capstone/proposal.md

 Apr, 2019

 ### Abstract
 In this proposal, in order to verify how useful CNN is to solve time-series prediction problem, CNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at kaggle.
 As you know, CNN is mainly used in the field of Image Recognition so far.
 CNN, however, has recently been said to be a valid method to solve time-series forecasting problem.
-In order to show that, CNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.
+In order to show that RNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.

 ### Agenda
 1. Domain background